-- 4.10.
+4.10.
 Public communication tasks should be performed by the public information officer section.
-The tasks should be coordinated by the lead public information officer (see Annex II). - 4.11.
+The tasks should be coordinated by the lead public information officer (see Annex II).

+4.11.
 The public communication response of the lead public information officer should be based on a graded approach (see para.
-1.28).
+1.1+.14).
 The graded approach should be used to determine whether the lead public information officer will work alone in the public communication response or will work with a public information officer section of appropriate size.
+The graded approach should also be used to determine whether the public communication tasks will be performed by an individual or by a number of people.